Educate and Compensate

 Kassandra: Being that we are both from Virginia, I have to say I am pulling for Richmond, Virginia.

 Ricky: I am too.
 We also considered the saturation of the sports market in particular cities when we selected the potential cities.
 Richmond only has a minor league baseball team and a number of universities.
 These facts made it sort of a perfect option for us.
-The city has gone through a lot of renovations in terms of infrastructure, transportation, and investment in certain developments of the area.
+The city has gone through a lot of renovations in terms of infrastructure, transportation, and investment in certain developments in the area.
 It is a much more attractive city to live in now.
 However, it does not have a major sports team to latch on to as a city.
 This is why Richmond is one of our primary choices even though people may not think of it as a first thought city when it comes to sports.

 Kassandra: Originally the HBL wanted to get schools, specifically Historically Black Colleges and Universities (HBCUs) to participate in the league.
 Is that still a goal?